 Short, steep hike to the easternmost summit in Skyline Regional Park, affording good views of the park and the West Valley.

 Javelina Summit Trail starts climbing from the very start.
-The trail surface is in great condition, and the ascent, while steep, feels relatively easy.
-The first half of the trail heads generally east-northeast, with views of Verrado below to your left.
+The trail surface is in excellent condition, and the ascent, while steep, feels relatively easy.
+The first half of the trail generally heads east-northeast, with views of Verrado below to your left.
 The rest of Skyline Regional Park stretches out behind you.

 Just before the halfway point, the trail turns south-southeast.
 It levels out for a short stretch, giving you a chance to catch your breath.
-You'll quickly start climbing again though, and the trail gets quite steep as it winds its way up to the summit.
-For a moment, you'll doubt that a trail really reaches the top without requiring scrambling, but the trail will suddenly wind around the south side of the peak as you top out.
+Though you'll quickly start climbing again, and the trail gets quite steep as it winds its way up to the summit.
+For a moment, you'll doubt that a trail reaches the top without requiring scrambling, but the trail will suddenly wind around the south side of the peak as you top out.

 This would be a brutally hot hike during the summer months, although there may be some shade in the early morning.
 It is best enjoyed during the cooler parts of the year.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.